Philippe-Jacques Meyer

-Philippe-Jacques Meyer (1737-1819) was a French harpist and composer.
-He studied theology as well as music and gave his first solo concert in Paris in 1861.
+Philippe-Jacques Meyer (1732–1820) was a French harpist and composer.
+He was born in Strasbourg, studied theology as well as music and gave his first solo concert in Paris in 1761.
 He was primarily active as a teacher and composer.
-He traveled extensively between London, Paris and Strasbourg and settled in London in 1784.
+He traveled extensively between London, Paris and Strasbourg and settled in London in 1784 where he used an anglicised form of his name, Philip James Meyer.

 Meyer's 1763 Essai sur la vraie manière de jouer de la harpe is a historical survey of the harp and of harp music and one of the first pedagogical harp treatises.
+Meyer himself was one of the first to perform on the then-new pedal harp in Paris, in 1765, and the first to perform on one in London, during his first visit in 1772.

+He married in Strasbourg in 1768, and had 2 sons – one also named Philip James – who were both also performers on and composers for the harp.